rockthejvm/rockthejvm-site/src/content/articles/http4s-unleashing-the-power-of-http-apis-library.md

 The http4s library ships with decoders and encoders for a limited type of contents, such as `String`, `File`, `InputStream`, and manages more complex contents using plugin libraries.

-In our example, the request contains a new director in JSON format. **To deal with JSON body, the most frequent choice is to use the Circe plugin**.
+In our example, the request contains a new director in JSON format. **To deal with JSON body, the most frequent choice is to use the circe plugin**.

-The primary type provided by the Circe library to manipulate JSON information is the `io.circe.Json` type.
+The primary type provided by the circe library to manipulate JSON information is the `io.circe.Json` type.
 Hence, the `http4s-circe` module defines the types `EntityDecoder[Json]` and `EntityEncoder[Json]`, which are all we need to translate a request and a response body into an instance of `Json`.

 However, the `Json` type translate directly into JSON literals, such as `json"""{"firstName": "Zack", "lastName": "Snyder"}"""`, and we don't really want to deal with them.
 Instead, we usually want a case class to represent JSON information.

 First, we decode the incoming request automatically into an instance of a `Json` object using the `EntityDecoder[Json]` type.
 However, we need to do a step beyond to obtain an object of type `Director`.
-In detail, Circe needs an instance of the type `io.circe.Decoder[Director]` to decode a `Json` object into a `Director` object.
+In detail, circe needs an instance of the type `io.circe.Decoder[Director]` to decode a `Json` object into a `Director` object.

-We can provide the instance of the `io.circe.Decoder[Director]` simply adding the import to `io.circe.generic.auto._`, which lets Circe automatically derive for us encoders and decoders.
+We can provide the instance of the `io.circe.Decoder[Director]` simply adding the import to `io.circe.generic.auto._`, which lets circe automatically derive for us encoders and decoders.
 The derivation uses field names of case classes as key names in JSON objects and vice-versa.
 As the last step, we need to connect the type `Decoder[Director]` to the type `EntityDecoder[Json]`, and this is precisely the work that the module `http4s-circe` does for us through the function `jsonOf`.
 Since we need the definition of the effect `F` in the scope, we will add the definition of the implicit value inside the method `directorRoutes`:

 ```scala
 def directorRoutes[F[_] : Concurrent]: HttpRoutes[F] = {